 Shanda Games is a huge name in the online gaming market of China.
 They produce multi-player role-playing games and is a division of the Shanda Interactive Entertainment.
 Shanda decided to go for a U.S. IPO in 2009.
 JP Morgan and Goldman Sachs were the underwriters who would determine the number of shares to be offered and the price.
 At the very last second, the underwriters plunged up the number of shares to be offered from 63 million to 83.5 million.
 The result was extraordinary as the IPO raised $1.04 billion.
 Inappropriately greedy underwriters had actually pushed the share price at a limit of $12.50 were they attracted investors who were ready to pay the top dollar.
 But since there were no new investors left later the stock price hit the bottom falling 14% in value to $1.75 the very next day.

 Apart from the Biggest IPO Flops in History, we discussed above there have been many IPO’s that have gone down the drain.
 The truth is that it is just not possible to forecast the nature neither of stock nor about investor sentiments.
 Although what we can learn from these failed IPO ventures is that any company should comprehend well of what is being sold and how it is to be sold before putting across its stocks for trading publically. this is was all about the IPO Definition and the IPO Meaning

-Here is some related course which is based on the IPO Definition and the IPO Meaning. some link is given the below which will help you to get the more detail about IPO Process And IPO Meaning. and if you want to share something with us about the IPO Process and the IPO Meaning of this article then please comment them below.
+Here are some related courses which are based on the IPO Definition and the IPO Meaning. some link is given below which will help you to get more detail about IPO Process and IPO meaning. and if you want to share something with us about the IPO Process and the IPO Meaning of this article then please comment them below.